Scalable Bayesian inference for time series via divide-and-conquer: Introduction

+In this article, we develop a simple, broadly applicable, and theoretically supported class of Wasserstein barycenter-based divide-and-conquer methods for massive time series.
+We consider general time-series models and do not require hidden Markov structure, or Gaussian assumptions.
+We refer to our methodology as divide-and-conquer for Bayesian time series (DC-BATS).
+We consider stationary, ergodic, short-memory time series, and demonstrate asymptotic convergence of the aggregated posterior from DC-BATS to the true posterior.
+Under the additional assumption that the maximum-likelihood estimator is unbiased, we show convergence at the optimal rate of $T^{-1/2}$.
+Further, we supply asymptotic guarantees on the bias and variance of the DC-BATS posterior.

 The rest of the article is organized as follows.
-We introduce the proposed DC-BATS method in \cref{sec.dc-bats}. \cref{sec.theory} is devoted to a theoretical analysis of the method.
-In particular, we show that the proposed method returns asymptotically exact estimates of the posterior distribution.
-We demonstrate the proposed method on a variety of time series models with synthetic data in \cref{sec.synthetic.data}.
-We apply the proposed method to a Los Angeles particulate matter dataset in \cref{sec.pm.dataset}.
-Finally, \cref{sec.discussion} concludes the article.
-We defer all proofs to the appendix.
+Section~\ref{sec.dc-bats} introduces our proposed method, DC-BATS.
+Section~\ref{sec.theory} is devoted to a theoretical analysis of the method.
+In particular, we show that DC-BATS returns asymptotically exact estimates of projections of the posterior distribution.
+Next, Section~\ref{sec.synthetic.data} demonstrates the proposed method via simulation studies on a class of time-series models with flexible dependence properties.
+We apply the proposed method to a real-data example of Los Angeles particulate matter in Section~\ref{sec.pm.dataset}.
+Finally, Section~\ref{sec.discussion} concludes the article.
+Additional model assumptions are given in the Appendix, and all proofs are contained in the Supplementary Material.